cue-lang/cue/README.md

 #### Install from Source

+You need Go 1.20 or later to build CUE from source; follow the instructions at https://go.dev/doc/install.

-To install the `cue` command line tool, run:
+To download install the `cue` command line tool, run:

 	go install cuelang.org/go/cmd/cue@latest

-For more details, see [Installing CUE](./doc/install.md).

 ### Learning CUE